TamarCurry/webpConverter/README.md

 # webpConverter

+Because we all hate when we download an image only to discover it's in WEBP format...

 Converts WEBP files to JPG or PNG

 You can use the Python files directly to convert through the command line.